retronym/libscala/README.md

 If you're lucky, that's it.
 Examples of available things:

     gh-commit <sha|svn>        # accepts sha-1 or rev, shows in browser.
-Tab-completion on svn revs! java -XX:           # tab-completion on java -XX: options (a tad verbose at the moment) scala -J-XX:        # also completes on -J-XX: options gco <tab>           # a git checkout which completes on local branches only gh-find Global      # open a browser to those files in trunk matching Global
+Tab-completion on svn revs! java -XX:                  # tab-completion on java -XX: options (a tad verbose at the moment) scala -J-XX:               # also completes on -J-XX: options gco <tab>                  # a git checkout which completes on local branches only gh-find Global             # open a browser to those files in trunk matching Global gh-pull 666                # browse pull request #666 jira-issue 1234            # browse SI-1234 on everyone's favourite tracker jira-search reporter=bob \
+      and fixVersion=\'2.9.2\' # execute JQL search
+    jira-text-search kaboom    # search summary, comments, and description for keywords gh-new-pull-request 2.10.x # open the New Pull Request form in github

 There are a number of git-XXX wrappers in ~/bin, e.g.

     git-diff-grep b1 b2 Bippy         # Show a diff between b1 and b2 - but only the hunks containing "Bippy"
+    git-log-branch $mergehash         # Git log of the feature branch merged in $mergehash git-cherry-pick-branch $mergehash # Create a branch backport/$pullid with a squashed commit
+                                      # of the commits shown by `git-log-branch`.

+You can also install bash completion for all your aliases by adding the following to your .profile.
+(Warning: it does slow down your login time a touch.)

+    source $libscalaBash/complete-alias

+    % gco --a
+    --all      --amend    --author=

 If you have a lot of git branches tied to a non-canonical version of the scala repository, you might want to look at git-remaster, which can fix that